Not sure if Carstar is right for you?

 Potential Mitigations

-• It is critical to contact a significant number of former franchisees listed in Item 20 to understand the specific reasons for their departure.
+• It is critical to contact a significant number of the 31 former franchisees listed in Exhibit H to understand why they left the system.

-• Have your accountant analyze the turnover rates in Item 20 over the past three years to identify any accelerating negative trends.
+• Your accountant should analyze the turnover data from Item 20 over the past three years to identify any negative trends.

 Rapid System Growth